christianTragesser/dnsexit-ip-update/README.md

 ### Options
 **Multiple DNSExit Domains**
-Multiple DNSExit registered domains can be updated with the same A record information can be managed by providing a comma delimited list of hostnames for the `domains` value.
+Multiple DNSExit registered domains can be managed by the same A record information by providing a comma deliniated list of hostnames for the `domains` value.
 ```
 $ dnsexit -domains my-site.com,your-site.io,our-site.net -key <API key>
 ```